-As we come to this Eucharist to receive the Lord and to unite ourselves to him, we know that we too will be sent out to whatever town or village that we go.
+As we come to this Eucharist to receive the Lord and to unite ourselves to Him, we know that we too will be sent out to whatever town or village that we go to.
 Some people will experience us and welcome us, and there will be wonderful peace and joy.

 Others will reject us, and still yet, we might experience being like a sheep among the wolves.
 We might be attacked from all angles in this life, but do not be afraid because we do have the power to trample on the enemy and nothing will harm us.
 Have great courage.